shb/CI-Jasmine/README.md

 ### v 1.0.0

 - Make PHP-Jasmine framework independent
-- Include framework wrappers as library addons in a single repository or
+- Include framework wrappers as library addons in a single repository _or_
 - Make different repositories with wrappers for different frameworks?

 Wrappers
 --------

-Making the library ouput function customizable one can write wrappers to seamlessy run PHPJasmine fomr web application frameworks.
+By making the library ouput function customizable one can write wrappers to seamlessly run PHPJasmine inside any web application framework.

 Wrapper should bew written for the most popular application frameworks that only have basic testing support.